0xaptosj/aptos-full-stack-template/README.md

-# Full stack example demonstrating Surf
+# A template to build a full stack app on Aptos